earthlab/earthlab.github.io/_posts/courses/earth-analytics/04-vector-data-gis-r/in-class/2017-02-15-spatial04-geographic-vs-projected-crs.md

 the datum: **ellipsoid** (or spheroid): a mathematically representation of the shape of the earth.
 Visit
 <a href="https://en.wikipedia.org/wiki/Earth_ellipsoid" target="_blank">Wikipedia's article on the earth ellipsoid </a>  for more information and **geoid**: a
-model of the earth's gravitatinal field which approximates the mean sea level across the entire earth.
+model of the Earth's gravitatinal field which approximates the mean sea level across the entire Earth.
 It is from this that elevation is measured.
 Visit
 <a href="https://en.wikipedia.org/wiki/Geoid" target="_blank">Wikipedia's geoid
 article </a>for more information.
 We will not cover these concepts in this tutorial.